carbonleakage/ReadingNotes/ComposingPrograms.md

 *Fill other individual functions later as exercise*

 ### Currying
-We can use higher-order functions to convert a function that tkaes multiple arugments into a chain of functions that each take a single arugment.
+We can use higher-order functions to convert a function that takes multiple arguments into a chain of functions that each take a single argument.
 More specifically, given a function ```f(x, y)``` we can define function ```g(x)(y)```.
 Here g is a higher-order function that takes in a single argument x and returns another function that takes in a single argument y.
 This transformation is called **currying**.

 ```python
 def curried_pow(x):